Bylaws of the Eastern Athletic Trainers' Association, Inc

 The elected member will serve on the EATA Executive Board for a total of six years as follows: President-Elect for two years, the President for two years, and the Immediate Past President for two years.
 The candidate for office of the President-Elect shall not be selected from among the eligible members of any one District for more than two consecutive elections.

-The President-Elect shall not succeed him/herself.
+The President-Elect shall not succeed themselves.

 7.3 Election of Secretary